civilKaos82/student-roster-db-from-schema-challenge/README.md

 ```
 *Figure 9*.
 Loading and using the `Student` class in IRB.

 We just built a class that interacts with a database.
 Let's use it (see Figure 9).
 Use the methods that we just wrote to create new records in the database, retrieve records from the database, and delete records from the database.

+*Note:* If we want to load a few records into the database, we can use the `StudentDBSetup` module to seed the database with some student data, similar to how we asked it to create the `students` table for us in *Release 0*.

 ## Conclusion